 Am I Experiencing Burnout?

-One of the greatest challenges in combating professional burnout is overcoming the stigma and recognizing that you are experiencing burnout symptoms.
-Burnout is common in every profession and especially common in the medical field.
 There a number of online self-assessment tools available to help quickly and privately determine whether or not you are experiencing symptoms of professional burnout.
 Below is a link to a free, online burnout self-assessment tool.